Low-Rank Contextual Reinforcement Learning from Heterogeneous Human Feedback: Algorithm

 \subsection{Reduction to the Low-rank Subspace}

 RL algorithms leverage uncertainty quantification to improve performance, such as the ``optimism in the face of uncertainty" approach for online RL \citep{abbasi2011improved} and pessimistic policies for offline RL \citep{jin2021pessimism, rashidinejad2021bridging}.
 Existing uncertainty quantification methods are primarily designed for vector parameters, making them less suited to our high-dimensional matrix parameter space $\bbR^{d_x \times d_\phi}$.
 The large number of components in this space as well as the low-rank structure of the matrix parameter create significant challenges for effective uncertainty quantification.
-To address this, we propose the ``rotation-truncation-vectorization" (RTV) method, which projects the parameter onto a low-dimensional subspace, reducing its dimensionality and enabling efficient uncertainty quantification.
+To address this challenge, we propose the ``rotation-truncation-vectorization" (RTV) method.
+This mapping explicitly exploits the low-rank structure of $\Theta^*$ to reduce the effective dimension from $d_x d_\phi$ to $r(d_x+d_\phi)$.
+The construction proceeds in three steps: aligning the matrix via rotation, discarding negligible components via truncation and flattening the result for inference.